TomBugnon/deNEST/README.md

     - `weight_gain`: Scaling factor for the weight of connections **of which the considered layer is the _source_.** (default `1.0`).
 Lets one scale the weight of all outgoing connections from a layer.
-    - `scale_input_weight`: Whether the weight of connections originating from an InputLayer is scaled by number of layers within an InputLayer. (default `False`) (TODO: Delete)
   - `neuron_models` (subtree): Defines neuron models.
 Each leaf is a neuron model.
 All parameters of a leaf are passed to ``nest.CopyModel()`` __except the following__: